Mastercard, Ambev back away from Copa America as players vent COVID-19 concerns

 More than 475,000 Brazilians have died from COVID-19, the world's worst official death toll outside the United States, and experts warn of a third wave approaching along with winter in the southern hemisphere.

-The Brazilian soccer team cited "humanitarian" concerns in a statement criticizing the organization of the Copa America on Wednesday, but they committed to participating in the tournament after rumors of a potential boycott.
+The Brazilian soccer team cited "humanitarian" concerns in a statement criticising the organisation of the Copa America on Wednesday, but they committed to participating in the tournament after rumours of a potential boycott.

 Ambev SA, a unit of brewer AB InBev sponsoring both the tournament and the Brazilian national team, said "its brands will not be present at the Copa America."